Seniors and Gambling

 According to the American Psychiatric Association, any of the following traits can also signal a gambling problem.
 Compulsive gamblers will display five or more of these characteristics, but even one or two of these signs may be a signal that help is needed, McNeilly says.

-- Being preoccupied with gambling (e.g., spending all one's time reminiscing about past gambling experiences, planning the next outing, or thinking about ways to get gambling money)
+- Being preoccupied with gambling (e.g., spending much of one's time reminiscing about past gambling experiences, planning the next outing, or thinking about ways to get gambling money)

 - Having to increase the stakes to maintain excitement